AlexSim93/pull-request-analytics-action/README.md

 ## Privacy and Data Handling

-**pull-request-analytics-action** is designed with privacy and security in mind.
-It operates as a stateless application, ensuring it does not retain or store any user data externally.
-All processing is performed within your GitHub environment, maintaining strict data confidentiality.
-We prioritize the security of your information, ensuring no external data collection or storage, thereby safeguarding the integrity and privacy of your workflow.
+**pull-request-analytics-action** is designed with privacy and data security as paramount concerns.
+The action operates statelessly, meaning it neither stores nor transmits any data obtained during its execution.
+All operations are conducted entirely within the GitHub environment to ensure the utmost privacy and security of user data.

+In version `v2`, to better understand user needs and to allocate resources more efficiently for the action's development, some non-sensitive input data are transmitted to Mixpanel.
+This is strictly limited to inputs that do not compromise the security or privacy of your projects.
+The complete list of inputs sent can be reviewed in [this file](https://github.com/AlexSim93/pull-request-analytics-action/tree/v2/src/analytics/sendActionRun.ts).

+Data transmission to Mixpanel can be disabled by setting the `ALLOW_ANALYTICS` input to `false`.
+However, we strongly encourage you not to disable this feature.
+The data sent poses no threat to your project's security or privacy but can significantly aid in the development and improvement of **pull-request-analytics-action**.

 ## Usage Limitations